 The Commission's appointment structure is unique.
 The Speaker of the House of Representatives, the Minority Floor Leader of the House, the President Pro Tempore of the Senate, and the Minority Floor Leader of the Senate each appoint one Commissioner.
-The four legislatively-appointed Commissioners then appoint two additional Commissioners.
-Finally, the Governor appoints the Commissioners are appointed for staggered terms of four years.
+The four legislatively appointed Commissioners then appoint two additional Commissioners.
+Finally, the Governor appoints the Commissioners Chair, who must be a retired judge.
+Except for the initial Commissioners, the Commissioners are appointed for staggered terms of four years.
 No Commissioner may serve more than two consecutive four-year terms.